associationforgeographicinformation/gemini-schematron/README.md

 The Schematron files in this repository are to support GEMINI 2.3 validation.

 There are two files:
-* GEMINI 2.3 Schematron Schema: tests requirements of GEMINI which are stricter than those of ISO 19139:2007.
+* GEMINI 2.3 Schematron Schema: tests requirements of GEMINI that are stricter than those of ISO 19139:2007.
 Reports triggered by these rules should be treated as validation errors.

 * GEMINI 2.3 supplemental: tests recommedations of GEMINI.
 Reports triggered by these rules should be treated as warnings, or hints for possible improvement.